cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## Design by Example

-To accelerate discussion among the NBD-PWG members, contributors to this document are encouraged to also provide the NBD-PWG with examples that can be included in an appendix.
+To accelerate discussion among the NBD-PWG members, contributors to this document are encouraged to also provide the NBD-PWG with examples.

 ## Version Management